-Cereal Choices for Blood Sugar Management
+Best Diabetic Cereal Choices for Blood Sugar Management

 Cereal is such an easy breakfast option, but let’s be real, it can become a big problem for your blood sugar.
 Many cereals are high in processed sugars and low in fiber, leading to quick rises in blood sugar.

-1. Read the nutrition facts label.
+1. Read the nutrition facts label

-Choose a cereal that is low in sugar, high in fiber.
+The best diabetic cereal is going to be low in sugar and high in fiber.
 As a general rule of thumb, I’m looking for at least 3 grams fiber and less than 6 grams sugar.

 2. Measure it out!